 - 1. Improper collecting acts are prohibited. - 2.
-Improper advertisements are banned and all other ads should contain warnings. - compound interest is forbidden. - (II) The general debt negotiation mechanism proposed by the Bankers Association of ROC in 2006 the problems.
+Improper advertisements are banned and all other ads should contain warnings. - 3.
+When issuing cards the banks should examine the applicants' financial sources and paying capability and stipulate that an unsecured debt may not exceed the applicants' average monthly income by 22 times (in Japan it may not exceed one third of the applicants' annual income). - 4.
+The banks should inform the debtors of the interest rate and all related charges.
+Adoption of compound interest is forbidden. - (II) The general debt negotiation mechanism proposed by the Bankers Association of ROC in 2006 did not take the debtors' paying capability into consideration and therefore did not truly solve the problems.